MaryHal/dmenu-suite/README.md

 If these commands are immediately run one after another, alsamixer will not be opened as mpcmenu would be using the lockfile.

-TODO
+## TODO

-====
+### Shell Scripts

-Sourcing `menu_helpers.sh` introduces redundancy into every menu script.
+- Sourcing `menu_helpers.sh` introduces redundancy into every menu script.
 Maybe a way to solve this is to have another wrapper script to run each menu.

-Merge `menu_helpers.sh` into `menuwrap.sh`.
+- Merge `menu_helpers.sh` into `menuwrap.sh`.
 The problem I have with this though is that each menu script can no longer be run without delegation from `menuwrap.sh`.